jsingerfreeman/558Project2image/data_channel_is_bus.md

-Analysis of the Online News Popularity Business Channel
+Analysis of the Business Channel
 ================
 Landon Batts and Jose Singer-Freeman due 2023-07-09